-You might have heard that Mardi Gras is a pretty big deal in New Orleans.
+You might have heard a bit about Mardi Gras history – mainly that it is a pretty big deal in New Orleans.
 It’s been called the biggest free party on the planet.

-This year’s Mardi Gras takes place on March 5, 2019, but don’t be fooled, Mardi Gras festivities take place on more than just one day.
+Mardi Gras takes place on the day before Ash Wednesday, but don’t be fooled, Mardi Gras festivities take place on more than just one day.
 Carnival season begins weeks before Fat Tuesday.

 Mardi Gras has a rich and storied past that has resulted in lots of fun, elaborate traditions.
 It has played a huge role in shaping Louisiana culture.
 So, in the spirit of the season, we’re sharing a few fun facts about Mardi Gras history.